 I’ve continued to write over the years, mostly by creating/publishing websites and working with other people on forums for specialized (gaming) topics.
 I also helped set up several non-profit websites for churches in Aberdeen and Hoquiam, while we lived over there.

 Since moving to NE South Dakota in 2009, I hadn’t written a whole lot, but I had continued to run my gaming website, which I finally discontinued at the end of November 2019.
 Since September of 2019, I’ve written quite a few things for THIS website.
 It has given me another place to spend my time enmeshed in words and phrases…one of my main loves in life.

 I’m very excited to have this new avenue where I can self-publish some of the things I’ve written over the years (which will include, at some point, some of the projects written during my Children’s Literature studies).
 One of my former works I have already shared here, is my story of the 1964 Alaska Earthquake.
 I’ve published some poetry, too, as well as two other devotionals, and a prophetic dream that I had back in 2000 (check out THIS SECTION of the website, to read those).
-[EDIT 01/14/21…since writing this page, I’ve documented more dreams and visions, and I intend to add some of those that I’ve received before, as I get the time.]
+[EDIT 01/14/21…since writing this page, I’ve documented more dreams and visions, and that list will continue to grow.]

 I hope you’ll follow along.
 Comment forms are available on any articles/stories I have posted.